pablop16n/web-docs-scorer/README.md

 |8 * 0.8 + 0.1 + 0| 6.5 |

 The document does not seem to have bad punctuation or bad characters, and it does not contain repeated sentences.
-However, it has an excess of numeric characters and urls.
+However, it has an excess of numeric characters and URLs.
 This has a high impact on the _penalty_score_ value:
+U
 |penalty score| Result |
 |---|---|
 |0.44 * 0.56 * 0.97| 0.24 |